rangeengine/Range-Engine-Docs/source/manual/introduction/briefing.rst

 History
 -------

-The **Uchronia Project Blender Game Engine** (UPBGE) is a `Blender <https://www.blender.org/>`__'s builtin tool for real-time projects, from architectural visualizations and simulations to games.

-Originally a fork from the Blender Foundation's `Blender Game Engine <https://en.wikipedia.org/wiki/Blender_Game_Engine>`__, became indepent with the Blender Foundation's announcement of BGE's removal and replacement with a new Interactive Engine.
-With this independency, the UPBGE's developers have freedom to change and add features that could not be changed before (because the possibility of an official Blender merge, now discarded).
+RanGE is a light and powerfull game engine and its aim is to clean up and improve current **Uchronia Project Blender Game Engine 0.2.5b (UPBGE)** code, experiment with new features, and implement forgotten features that have not been merged with the UPBGE trunk.

 Features
 --------

-UPBGE have lots of `new features <https://github.com/UPBGE/blender/wiki/Release-notes>`__, improvements and bugs fixed that BGE haven't.
-Some features that UPBGE supports are:
+Range have lots of `new features <https://github.com/RangeGameEngine/Range-Engine-Wiki/wiki/Release-notes>`__, improvements and bugs fixed that UPBGE haven't.
+Some features that Range supports are:

 - Realtime advanced physics powered by `Bullet <https://github.com/bulletphysics/bullet3>`__, including rigid bodies, soft bodies, obstacle simulation and path finding.
 - Fully integrated audio engine powered by `OpenAL <https://www.openal.org/>`__ and `SDL <https://www.libsdl.org/>`__, supporting 3D sound and sound effects.